Children and Families

 Meet Dr. Mahmoud Okasha

-In addition to our outpatient mental health clinic, we also conduct cutting edge clinical research.
+In addition to our outpatient mental health clinic, we also conduct cutting edge clinical research programs.
 Medical advances would not be possible without the work of research trials and voluntary participants.

 Comprehensive Psychiatric Care is proud to be the first private practice in Connecticut to offer NeuroStar TMS (Transcranial Magnetic Stimulation) Therapy® for patients with treatment resistant Major Depression.